How to analyze landing pages: the four signals beyond bounce rate

 What share of visitors land on this page from each channel.
 Tells you whether the page is doing acquisition work or just collecting drive-by traffic.

 Each signal gets its own section below.
 Then I show you how to read all four in under a minute.
-Then I tell you what bounce rate is still good for, because it is not nothing.
+Then I tell you what bounce rate is still good for, because it isn't nothing.

 Engagement score: what stays after a single pageview

 The first signal is engagement score.
-The recipe is simple: take average scroll depth, combine it with average session duration, and turn it into one percentage.
-The exact formula does not matter as long as it uses both.
-Our dashboard uses (avg_scroll + min(100, avg_duration / 6)) / 2.
+The recipe is simple: you take average scroll depth, you combine it with average session duration, and you turn it into one percentage.
+The exact formula doesn't matter as long as it uses both.
+I built ours as (avg_scroll + min(100, avg_duration / 6)) / 2.
 A visitor who scrolls the whole page and stays ten minutes scores 100%.
 A visitor who scrolls nothing and leaves in zero seconds scores 0.
+In plain English: the score rewards reading, not clicking.
 Everyone else lands in between.

 The whole point is that this number survives a single-pageview visit.
 A visitor who landed, scrolled to the bottom, read for four minutes, and left has high engagement.
 Bounce rate calls them a bounce.
-Engagement score does not.
+Engagement score doesn't.

 Top Pages Entry Pages Exit Pages